University of Colorado Golden Buffalo Marching Band: Uniform

-The band during a pregame performance in 2015.
+Close-up view from within the band during a pregame performance in 2025.

 The current performance uniform for a regular member of the GBMB utilizes a wool jacket with a white upper half and a black lower half.
 The jacket contains black and gold collars and shoulder buttons/straps.
-The CU Buffs logo embroidered on the back is a feature of the uniform along with a gold and silver design on the front that resembles the Boulder Flatirons with a black CU logo on the front.
+The CU Buffs logo embroidered on the back is a feature of the uniform, along with a gold and silver design on the front that resembles the Boulder Flatirons with a black CU logo on the front.
 The sleeves of the jacket are white with a ghost CU Buffs logo on the upper arm.
 The pants are made of wool and are entirely black.
-Black and gold gauntlets are used with the word "Colorado" spelled in black on the gold part along with black gloves and shoes.
+Black and gold gauntlets are used with the word "Colorado" spelled in black on the gold part, along with black gloves and shoes.
 The black cowboy hat with a silver and gold band is the most recognizable part of the uniform.
 When in the stands, the band takes off their gauntlets, gloves, and cowboy hats and replaces the hats with white CU baseball caps.
 In instances of extreme heat, the band will take off their jackets to reveal white GBMB t-shirts when in the stands.
 Drum major uniforms are altered to denote their rank.

-During inclement weather, the GBMB can utilize their rain gear which is a thick full-body jacket with wool on the inside and a waterproof material on the exterior.
+During inclement weather, the GBMB can utilize their rain gear, which is a thick full-body jacket with wool on the inside and a waterproof material on the exterior.
 The rain gear is all black with yellow inside the hood and yellow CU Buffs logos.
 During Pearl Street Stampedes and minor events, the GBMB will wear their 'Stampede Gear,' which consists of a CU track suit and the white CU baseball cap.

-GBMB members are allowed to have long hair as long as it is able to be tucked either in the hat or under the collar.
-Members may also wear CU temporary tattoos along with CU colored makeup/glitter on gamedays only.
+GBMB members are allowed to have long hair as long as it can be tucked either in the hat or worn in a ponytail or braids.
+Members may also wear CU temporary tattoos or CU colored makeup/glitter on gamedays only.
 During gameday rehearsals and other performances, members of the GBMB are not allowed to wear any red or green, as it is seen as showing support for the University of Nebraska and Colorado State University respectively, both rivals of CU.
-Sunglasses may be worn granted that they are CU colored.